ajordn/get_next_line/README.md

 ## 📋 Testing

 You only have to edit the get_next_line.c file and uncomment the main function and headers inside it.
-You can edit test.txt files to put another text if you wish to test othe cases.
+You can edit test.txt files to put another text if you wish to test other cases.
 Then simply run this command (change "xx" with desired buffer size) :

 ```shell